List of Regular Show characters: Sandwich Monster

-The Sandwich Monster (voiced by William Salyers) is a creature from an imaginary story told by Mordecai and Rigby in "Lunch Break".
+The Sandwich Monster (also known as "The Number 46") (voiced by William Salyers) is a creature from an imaginary story told by Mordecai and Rigby in "Lunch Break".
+In the story, they are disgusted from eating nutrition cubes that are the only thing that they can find since the earth blew up.
+Then a collision occurs and Rigby is sent to investigate after inevitably losing in punchies, where he finds truck of sandwiches to eat.
+They microwave what they find and try to eat it.

+But when Mordecai tries to cut it, the sandwich reveals itself to be alive and they chase after it, through the Park and house, a mountain, a stage, until they reach a rooftop.
+But then the sandwich is catapulted to another rooftop by a spatula from the sky, and then the spatula swats Mordecai and Rigby into the ocean. through space, and into a building where they meet RGB2.

 Stag Man

 The Stag Man (voiced by Robert Englund) is a part-stag, part-human creature and the main antagonist in "Camping Can Be Cool".
 He is angry with Mordecai, Rigby, Margaret, and Eileen for unawarely trespassing in his forest and intends to hunt them down, but plays fair and lets them get a head start.
 He proceeds to chase them down until he is hit by a truck and taken into custody by the forest rangers.
 The Stag Man later makes a cameo in "Bad Kiss", seen when Mordecai and Rigby travel back in time.
 He then re-appears in "Exit 9B", as one of the revived villains.
 His appearance is similar to that of the legendary creature known as the Wendigo or maybe the Pope Lick Monster.
+His appearance and hunter-like nature is also very similar to that of Hircine, the daedric prince of the hunt from the Elder Scrolls series.